Lodi's Ella Puls rides positive attitude to second-place finish in Division 2 girls shot put

 AMBER ARNOLD

-DeForest's Anna Szepieniec hugs teammate Stacy Kipkoskei, right, after they competed in the Division 1 girls 300 meter preliminary hurdles during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
-AMBER ARNOLD, STATE JOURNAL
+DeForest's Anna Szepieniec hugs teammate Stacy Kipkoskei, right, after they competed in the Division 1 300-meter preliminary hurdles.

 Oregon's Yordanos Zelinski competes in the Division 1 boys 800 meter run during the WIAA state track and field meet at Veterans Memorial Stadium in La Crosse , Wis., Friday, June 3, 2022.
 AMBER ARNOLD, STATE JOURNAL